prakharmrsl/easypcceo.github.io/pages/crypto-mining/crypto-mining.md

 Actually, it requires multiple powerful graphics cards.
 Consequently, you will also need a motherboard with enough PCI slots to house these graphics cards.

-Lastly, using the right power supply update
+Lastly, using the right power supply is crucial